mrjgavdilabs/WDI5_Training/README.md

 ## Getting Started with this Project
-To get the UI5 up and running, simply navigate to the app folder using `cd app` and start the app using `npm run start`.
+To get the UI5 app up and running, simply navigate to the app folder using `cd app`, quickly install all dependecies with `npm i`, and start the app using `npm run start`.

 ## The WDI5 Samples